usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 ### The Actual Ray Marching

 Imagine your screen is a window and you are looking out into the scene.
 An incoming ray of light will pass through one of the pixels in the window (your screen) and travel into your eye to form a color.
-By specifying how far away you are from the screen we can calculated the direction of the incoming ray for each pixel, which is necessary for our ray marching algorithm.
+By specifying how far away you are from the screen we can calculate the direction of the incoming ray for each pixel, which is necessary for our ray marching algorithm.

-Instead of specifying the distance from the screen to your head, is it traditional in computer graphics to decide on the field of view.
-This is the range of angles that simulated light can enter your eye from, but we can convert back into the former distance metric using the following equation:
+Instead of specifying the distance from the screen to your eye, is it traditional in computer graphics to decide on the field of view?
+This is the range of angles that simulated light can enter your eye from, but we can convert it back into the former distance metric using the following equation:

 ```cpp
 float z = size.y / tan(radians(fieldOfView) / 2.0);